chrismachado/ML-IFCE2020.1/README.md

 # :computer: ML-IFCE2020.1
-This repository aims to record all codes and exercises of the ML discipline
+This repository aims to record all codes and exercises of the ML discipline.
+All neural network are implemented in the module [nn/](nn/)

 # :pencil: Questions & Answers
 #### [K-Nearest Neighbours](homework/rp-ex1.pdf)